dawn-infra-labs/dawn-secure-transport/README.md

 > **Note:** Dawnset is *not* a VPN or a product.
 > It is infrastructure for secure and privacy‑preserving communication systems.

+## ❗ Project Positioning

+**Dawnset is not a VPN or a product.
+It is infrastructure for secure and privacy‑preserving communication systems.**

 Dawnset provides a reusable foundation for next‑generation secure communication systems.
 It is built around a clean architectural separation: